* This is the Consumer Version. *

 Antibiotics (usually metronidazole) are given intravenously to kill the bacteria and thus stop the production of toxin.
 However, antibiotics have no effect on toxin that has already been produced.
+Such toxin continues to cause muscle spasms.
 Tetanus immune globulin is usually given to neutralize the toxin already produced.
 Tetanus vaccine is given unless vaccinations are known to be up to date.

 After people recover, they are given the full series of vaccinations to prevent future episodes of tetanus.